 Creating a pipeline right-of-way is a large undertaking that involves an immense amount of planning, funding, and work.
-In fact, it can take years to create a ROW for a large pipeline.
-However, all of this effort means nothing without a solid right-of-way maintenance plan.
+It can take years to create a ROW for a large pipeline.
+However, all this effort would be for nothing without a solid right-of-way maintenance plan.

 Some of these issues might include: